mike182uk/alfred-snpt/README.md

 - `/usr/sbin`
 - `/sbin`

-If you have installed `snpt` / `fzf` to a different location you will need to modify the workflow to use this path:
+If you have installed `snpt` to a different location you will need to modify the workflow to use this path:

 1. Go to Alfred preferences
 2. Select the `snpt` workflow
 3. Double click on the `Script Filter` node
 4. In the script field, you should see `export PATH=/usr/local/bin/:$PATH` at the top of the field.
-Modify this to include your path for `snpt` / `fzf`:
+Modify this to include your path for `snpt`:

 ```sh
 export PATH=/usr/local/bin/:/my/custom/path/bin/:$PATH